University of Agriculture, Faisalabad: Faculty of Agricultural Engineering and Technology

 The faculty includes the departments of Structural and Environmental Engineering, Energy Systems Engineering, Irrigation and Drainage, Food Engineering, Farm Machinery, and Power and Fibre Technology.
 Courses of study lead to the degrees of Bachelor of Science in Agricultural Engineering, Food Engineering, Textile Technology; M.Sc. in Food Technology, Fibre Technology, Agricultural Engineering; and Doctor of Philosophy in Food Technology and Agricultural Engineering.

 The Department of Agricultural Engineering & Technology was established in 1961.
 The main objective of the faculty was to train people to cater to the growing needs of mechanised farming in the Punjab.

 Department of Food Engineering

-The department admitted its first students in 2011–12.
-The aim of the Food Engineering Department is to educate students to design and to produce safe, high quality, and economical food products and processes, and to conduct research and development on the food industry.
+The Department of Food Engineering started in 2012.
+The department aims to educate students to design and produce safe, high-quality, and economical food products and processes, and to conduct research and development on the food industry.

 Department of Farm Machinery and Power

 This department, in collaboration with other departments, offers a baccalaureate program in Agricultural Engineering.